viatra/EMF-IncQuery-Addons/cep/README.md

 * 06.22. handling both ordered and unordered cases with time windows

 **In progress:**
+* replace Strategy with the generated EventProcessingContext
+* make noise filtering more efficient
 * elaborate the JNect demo (robot)
 * enable discretization
 * complete the examples and unit tests